Colored operads, series on colored operads, and combinatorial generating systems: Examples

-If $\Tfr$ is a binary tree, the {\em height} of $\Tfr$ is the length of a longest path connecting the root of $\Tfr$ to one of its leaves.
-For instance, the height of the binary tree reduced to one leaf is $0$ and the height of the corolla of arity two is $1$.
-A {\em balanced binary tree}~\cite{AVL62} is a binary tree $\Tfr$ wherein, for any internal node $x$ of $\Tfr$, the difference between the height of the left subtree and the height of the right subtree of $x$ is $-1$, $0$, or~$1$.
+The \Def{height} of a binary tree $\Tfr$ is the height of $\Tfr$ seen as a monochrome syntax tree.
+A \Def{balanced binary tree}~\cite{AVL62} is a binary tree $\Tfr$ wherein, for any internal node $x$ of $\Tfr$, the difference between the height of the left subtree and the height of the right subtree of $x$ is $-1$, $0$, or~$1$. \medbreak